backstage/backstage/plugins/catalog-backend-module-aws-org/README.md

-# Catalog Backend Module for GitHub
+# Catalog Backend Module for AWS Accounts

-This is an extension module to the plugin-catalog-backend plugin, providing extensions targeted at AWS organizations.
+This is an extension module to the plugin-catalog-backend plugin.
+It provides an entity provider to ingest AWS accounts via AWS organizations to the software catalog.

 ## Getting started